 And don't hesitate to contact Bill about your specific condition or come in for a free consultation.

-I have suffered from allergies and sinus problems since I was a child.
+I have suffered from allergies, headaches and sinus problems since I was a child.
+As an adult I have experienced migraines, anxiety/panic attacks, insomnia, digestive issues and of course joint pain including shoulder, knee and back issues.
 At the age of 20 or so a friend recommended I try chiropractic.
 With one adjustment to my neck, my nose started to drain.
 I then realized that decongestants and antihistamines were not the only answer to allergies.

 Endo Sensei had studied with Shizuto Masunaga, the author of Zen Shiatsu.
 In this book, there are several pages of outlining the relationship of the organ-meridian system with both physical symptoms AND their psycho-emotional counterparts.
 This fascinated me.